zchoolzboringzz/ZchoolsWeb/README.md

 I'm also working on a new gaming website while working on this one.
 It's basically an alternative if both links don't work.
 Website: https://sites.google.com/view/gaemsareoverrated

+# What does this website include?
+This website includes games, apps, website, and proxs.
+All of these can influence your games and unblocking website features with ease.

 # Alternatives
 Alternatives just incase all of the links are blocked.